Is Your CPA Firm Prepared for a Cyberattack? It Needs to Be

 For example, the Sarbanes-Oxley Act of 2002 was passed in order to ensure that there was a federal requirement that holds companies accountable for their compliance standards.

-On the state level, Massachusetts released a set of Data Security Regulations that advised businesses how they should prevent a data breach in 2010, which were supplemented by Bill H.4806 - An Act Relative to Consumer Protection from Security Breaches when the governor signed it into law as Chapter 444 of the Acts of 2018 in early January of this year.
+On the state level, Massachusetts released a set of Data Security Regulations that advised businesses how they should prevent a data breach in 2010, which were supplemented by Bill H.4806 - An Act Relative to Consumer Protection from Security Breaches when the governor signed it into law as Chapter 444 of the Acts of 2018.
 This act places some pretty steep requirements on businesses in terms of their responsibilities after experiencing a breach.
 Section 8 in particular commands that a business needs to notify the state attorney general, as well as any agencies (state and consumer reporting) of quite a few details, including:

 - The nature of the breach/unauthorized acquisition

-- How many residents of Massachuesetts were impacted at the time of notification
+- How many residents of Massachusetts were impacted at the time of notification

 - The name and address of the person or agency that experienced the breach